wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 2.0.5 (release candidate 2) =
+* Added an option to filter metrics by date intervals (given date plus x days)
+* Fixed a bug in calculating the date range in some metrics
+* Geolocalization: updated the information in the CSV file included (June 2010)

 = 2.0.4 (release candidate 1) =
 * Moving into Release Candidate phase
 * Added an option to disable Browscap's autoupdate feature (to update browsers' definitions)